engi-fyi/aws-creds/README.md

   --version  Show the version and exit.
   --help     Show this message and exit.

 Commands:
-  add      Adds a new account profile to '~/.aws/accounts.json'. login    Sets the user's AWS credentials to the selected profile. logout   Deletes user's current AWS credentials. ls       Lists all of the profiles currently saved in... rm       NYI: Not Yet Implemented. status   Prints out information about the credential that is currently in... update   NYI: Not Yet Implemented.
+  add     Adds a new account profile to '~/.aws/accounts.json'. login   Sets the user's AWS credentials to the selected profile. logout  Deletes user's current AWS credentials. ls      Lists all of the saved profiles. rm      Deletes the selected profile. status  Prints out information about the credential that is currently in... update  Updates the selected profile with the new values.
 ```

 ## Commands